kubeflow/katib/pkg/apis/manager/README.md

-# Katib API
+# Katib GRPC API

 Katib offers the following APIs:

-- Manager service is an API for core component.
+- DBManager service is an API for DB services (in v1alpha3 named Manager service).
 - Suggestion service is an API for Suggestion services.
 - EarlyStopping service is an API for EarlyStopping services.